-There are multiple factors to consider when deciding exactly how you would like your breast augmentation results to look or feel, but as one of the top plastic surgeons in Los Angeles, California, Dr. Neavin can help you feel confident about the aesthetics you choose and guide you toward understanding your options for your procedure.
+There are multiple factors to consider when deciding exactly how you would like your breast augmentation results to look or feel, but as one of the top plastic surgeons in Los Angeles, California, Dr. Neavin can help you feel confident about the aesthetics you choose and guide you toward understanding your options for your surgical procedure.

-Dr. Neavin recommends a breast augmentation for women who lack additional fullness in their chest.
+Dr. Neavin recommends a breast augmentation for women who lack additional fullness and size in their chest.
 However, many women who already have reasonable volume desire to increase their cup size or “perkiness”.
 Whether due to natural aging, genetics, pregnancy or weight loss, sagging can occur and lack symmetry or appear disproportionate to the rest of body.

 Dr. Neavin will guide you through your implant choices, incision techniques and implant placements.
 With a physical examination and measurements of your bust, he can suggest a cup size that will look natural while enhancing your appearance.